 Wow!
-What a crazy year 2020 has been.
+What a crazy few years it has been!
 Everything we knew as our everyday 'norm' has changed.
 There is no doubt that COVID-19 has hasd an affect on everyone in the world.
 Education, sports, businesses have all been impacted in some capacity and may have been changed forever - who knows.
 What we do know is that with the correct precautions and procedures we can limit the chances, and that's what we are doing on our Whitetail Sports Camps.

 We cannot guarantee that your child will not contract COVID-19 but we can guarantee that the risk will be severely reduced.

 Here are some things that we are doing to reduce the risk of COVID-19:

 1. Staggered days

 - where applicable, younger and older campers will be split into age brackets.